 Bottom Line

-At a significantly lower price than most intercom systems, the SCSETC provides IP67 waterproofing along with basic two-way communication.
-However, the negative reviews about receiving wrong products, poor microphone quality, and low volume at speed mean it carries more risk than some alternatives that cost only slightly more but offer a more consistent experience.
-For riders on an extremely tight budget who specifically need IP67 waterproofing, the SCSETC could work as long as you use the backup microphone and have realistic expectations about highway performance.
-For most riders who can stretch their budget a little further by 10 to 20 dollars, a higher-rated option from a brand with more consistent quality control may save you the hassle of dealing with microphone issues or receiving the wrong product entirely.
-The SCSETC can work, but it requires more patience and luck than some alternatives at similar prices.
+For most riders who can stretch their budget a little further, a higher-rated option from a brand with more consistent quality control may save you the hassle of dealing with microphone issues or receiving the wrong product entirely.
+The SCSETC can work for the right buyer, but it requires more patience and luck than some alternatives at similar price points.
 See how it compares on the comparison table.